Gina Cronin, Program Director, and Nehemiah Smith, Assistant Program Director, with the 2016-2017 Administrative Fellows

-Cleveland Clinic's Administrative Fellowship Program is a 12-month post-graduate training program.
-The fellowship is project oriented, and gives the fellows numerous opportunities to participate in projects throughout the Foundation.
-The program is geared to the self-starter who has had some practical experience in the health care environment.
+Cleveland Clinic’s Administrative Fellowship Program is a 12-month post-graduate training program.
+The fellowship is project –oriented and gives the fellows numerous opportunities to participate in projects throughout the Foundation.
+The program is geared to the self-starter who has some practical experience in the health care environment.

 Video: Cleveland Clinic Advantages

-During the first three weeks, the Administrative Fellows meet with 70-100 key administrators, physicians, directors, and leaders throughout the organization.
-These meetings provide perspective of the Cleveland Clinic’s system-wide operations as well as its unique organizational structure.
-The success of a physician-administrator model is a unique dynamic to the Clinic.
-The purpose of this orientation stage is to help the Fellows lay a foundation from which to build their fellowship experiences, including an avenue to build networking contacts and operational resources.
-During this time, the Fellows are encouraged to identify areas of interest, potential project work, and mentor opportunities.
+During the first 3-4 weeks, fellows will meet with 70- 100 administrators, directors, physicians and executive leaders throughout the enterprise.
+These meetings provide perspective of the Cleveland Clinic’s system-wide operations and its unique organizational structure.
+The purpose of onboarding is to provide a foundation for fellows to gain experiences and knowledge as well as to begin building a professional network.
+During this time, the Fellows are encouraged to identify areas of interest, potential project work and mentor opportunities.

 Compensation & Benefits

 The Administrative Fellows will receive a stipend competitive with similarly structured programs.
 Benefits include the following: